 The land on which the cemetery lies first belonged to James L. Alexander (1805-1876), who came to the area from Wayne County, New York in 1837 and purchased this land in 1841.
 The first burial was that of his three-year-old daughter, Mary Alexander, on October 9, 1845.

 The Alexander farm went through inheritance to Thomas William, who came here in 1836 to work on the I&M Canal.
 It was later owned by the Kirman family from 1833-1949, when it was bought by the Mikan family.
-Alexander, Williams, and Kirman are the names that predominate on the gravestones, along wtih Stafford, Welch, Goudy, and Taylor, among others.
+Alexander, Williams, and Kirman are the predominant names on the gravestones, along with Stafford, Welch, Goudy, and Taylor, among others.

 Boardman Cemetery